- "Remember, you have to eat the meat..."

 - On Hill Street Blues, a man sat right in front of the salad bar and refused to leave until he'd 'eaten all he could.'

 - Alan Partridge brings his own (oversized) plate to the buffet.

 - Used as a side gag in one of the "Grimtooth's Traps" books.
-Grimtooth commented that he'd gone to a diner for their all-you-can-eat elf special, and was told after his first plate "you've had your elf, that's all you can eat!".
+Grimtooth commented that he'd gone to a diner for its all-you-can-eat elf special, and was told after his first plate, "You've had your elf; that's all you can eat!"

-- In The Whiteboard it's stated that the Chinese restaurant Pirta used to work for had to discontinue their buffet due to Doc eating a whole Tibetan Yak's worth every time he went.
+- In The Whiteboard, it's stated that the Chinese restaurant where Pirta used to work had to discontinue its buffet due to Doc eating a whole Tibetan yak's worth every time he went.

 - Homer does it again in the episode when he helps redecorate Moe's bar.